aegis-icons/aegis-icons/CONTRIBUTING.md

 - Self-hosted or similar software.
   - Suggested to have ≥ 500 GitHub / Gitlab stars or other non-maintainer activity to back it up.
   - If things previously mentioned aren't available, then we measure popularity based of search results.
-- Adult content, piracy, (crypto) investing, gambling related sites / apps / services.
+- Adult content, piracy & gambling related sites / apps / services.
   - Mostly okay here, **but** it cannot break **any** of the "not approved" bullet points.
   - These services are **always** researched from any "not approved" points before accepting.
 - App / site being too vague.